Categorical Vector Space Semantics for Lambek Calculus with a Relevant Modality: Concrete Constructions

 Here, $\ov{v}$ is as before and $\vec{k}$ stands for an element of $V$ padded with number $k$.
 In the simplest case, when $k=1$, we obtain two copies of the weights $\ov{v}$ and also of its basis vectors, as the following calculation demonstrates.
 Consider a two dimensional vector space and the vector $a e_1 + b e_2$ in it.
 The 1 vector $\ov{1}$ is the 2-dimensional vector $e_1 + e_2$ in $V$.
 Suppose $\ov{v}$ and $\vec{1}$ are column vectors, then applying $\Delta$ results in the matrix $2a\, e_1\otimes e_1 + ab\, e_1 \otimes e_2 + ab\, e_2 \otimes e_1 + 2b\, e_2 \otimes e_2$, where we have two copies of the weights in the diagonal and also the basis vectors have obviously multiplied.

 This construction is inspired by the graded algebra construction on vector spaces, whose dual construction is referred to as a \emph{Cofree coalgebra}.
-The Cofree-inspired coalgebra over a vector space defines a coalgebra modality structure on the identity comonad on $\fdVect_\R$, which provides another $\blstar$-model, or rather, another quantization $\C(\blstar) \to \fdVect_\R$.
+The Cofree-inspired coalgebra over a vector space defines a second $!$-functor (and again also a coalgebra modality) structure over the identity comonad on $\fdVect$, which provides another $\blstar$-model, or rather, another quantisation $\C(\blstar) \to \fdVect$.